risc0/risc0-foundry-template/code-walktrhough.md

 #### Getting the Stored Number

 The **get** function allows anyone to retrieve the current even number stored in the contract.
 It simply returns the value of the number state variable.
+The number will always be even by the guarantees of the zkVM.

 ## Publisher Application overview